18F/uswds-jekyll/README.md

 As a general rule, all stylesheets are inserted in a layouts' `<head>`, which qualifies them as "render-blocking".
-Site stylesheets can be specified in `_config.yml` or a layout or page's frontmatter YAML in the following form:
+Site stylesheets can be specified in `_config.yml` or a layout or page's [front matter] YAML in the following form:

 ```yml
 styles: